WindowsAzure-TrainingKit/DEMO-GettingStartedVMs/README.md

 ### Repository Structure ###

-In the **root** folder of this repository you will find the demo document, **Demo.md**.
-Before beginning with the demo, make sure you have followed all the required steps indicated at the setup section of the document.
+In the **root** folder of this repository you will find the script for this demo, **Demo.md**.
+Before beginning with the demo, make sure you have followed all the required steps indicated in the **Setup and Configuration** section of the document.

-In the **Source** folder you will find the assets related to this demo.
-It is comprised of the following subfolder:
+In the **Source** folder, you will find all the material necessary for this demo.
+The demo script will give you instructions on how to use this content.
+Typically, it will contain the following subfolders:

+- **Setup:** This folder contains the dependency files and the setup scripts necessary to initialize specific configurations of the demo.
+Its execution is required for the majority of the demos.

+- **Code:** This folder contains the source code required to perform the demo (usually there is a ***begin*** folder, which contains the starting code that you will complete by following the steps of the demo, and an ***end*** folder, which is the final result you should obtain once the demo is completed).

-- **Assets:** This folder contains a set of slides that provide context for this demo.
+- **Assets:** This folder contains common content that is necessary to complete the demo.

 ### Get Started ###